PetrHavelka/uubookkit-ext/README.md

 ## Install from package
 Unfortunatelly this it not working because this extensions is not on published on Chrome Web Store yet. $5 payment is required.

-Download [bookkit-ext.crx](bookkit-ext.crx) and drag-and-drop it into Chrome and confim plugin installation.
+Download [uubookkit-ext.crx](uubookkit-ext.crx) and drag-and-drop it into Chrome and confim plugin installation.